guyinacube/powerapps-docs-pr/articles/guided-learning/learning-customize-listbox-height.md

 <properties
-   pageTitle="Customize the height of list boxes in a gallery | Microsoft PowerApps" description="Make the height of list boxes in a gallery variable using a function" services="" suite="powerapps" documentationCenter="na"
+   pageTitle="Customize the height of list boxes in a gallery | Microsoft PowerApps" description="Make the height of list boxes in a gallery variable using a formula" services="" suite="powerapps" documentationCenter="na"